 When it comes to a Google search – a whole lot of factors play a part in where you turn up.

 But thanks to the 2011 Panda Updates these factors no longer include low-quality, ‘thin’ website content that is stuffed with keywords.
-If your website is seen as “high-quality” in Google’s eyes, these Panda updates will reward your website with ranking boosts, and more importantly – traffic boosts.
+If your website is seen as “high-quality” in Google’s eyes, these Panda updates will reward your website with increased SEO rankings, and more importantly – traffic boosts.

 For example, the image below shows that sites like Ebay were slammed by the Panda update in 2014, which caused them to lose over half of their organic traffic almost overnight.
 This is due to the website being full of duplicated & thin content, ads, and links to other product pages within the website.